hed-standard/hed-specification/docs/02_Terminology.md

 A set of structured activities performed by the participant that are integrally related to the purpose of the experiment.
 Tasks often include observations and responses to sensory presentations as well as specified actions in response to presented situations.

-## Temporal scope[*]
+## Temporal scope

 The time interval between events marking the beginning and end of something in the experiment.
+The time between and including the onset and offset of an event.

 ## Time-block[*]